arnauddhaene/nidmd-dashboard/README.md

 ## Installation

-If you have Anaconda installed, skip to "Installation with conda"
+If you have Anaconda installed, skip to *Installation with conda*

 First, make sure you have a working installation of Python 3.5, 3.6, or 3.7 (Python 3.8 is not yet supported).
 Run ```python --version``` in your Terminal, which should return your current Python version.